MiguellDomingues/vape-finder-scraper/README.md

 ## Description

-A collection of web scraping scripts to discover content for the [BC Vape Finder](https://github.com/MiguellDomingues/vape-finder-client/) project
+A collection of web scraping scripts to facilitate content discovery for the [BC Vape Finder](https://github.com/MiguellDomingues/vape-finder-client/) project

 ## Purpose

-I developed this project to explore a practical application of web scraping, the ETL process.
+I developed this project to explore a practical application of web scraping and the ETL process.
 Tasks include:

-- Implementing scripts of varying complexity to crawl, scrape, clean and categorize product data from 3 different e-commerce websites into JSON files with a common structure
+- Implementing scripts to crawl, scrape, clean and categorize product data from 3 different e-commerce websites into JSON files with a common structure
-- Validating products against a predefined schema and inserting them into a mongodb collection
+- Validating product data against a predefined schema and inserting them into a cloud-hosted mongodb instance
-- Comprehensive logging

 ## How To Use